 The negative nellies of the social media world seemed pretty quick to bid 2012 a hasty goodbye this year.
 If you’re like me, and you noticed a barrage of “good riddance” messages to the passing year in your Facebook news feed, you may have asked yourself why.
 (Unless, of course, you too were thrilled to kiss this year farewell.)

 With each new year comes the chance to wipe the slate clean and start fresh.
-That’s why gyms are crowded the first week of January, there seems to be double the trash on the sidewalk in the morning, and first-of-the-year nicotine gum sales, I imagine, skyrocket as people try their hardest to curtail, tame, or kill bad habits.
-We get a new outlook when we write a new number in the date line on our checks, or when we throw the old calendar in the garbage and pin up a fresh one that has yet to be written on or wrinkled from mid-year humidity.
-But does said new outlook give us license to trash the year just lived?
-Perhaps the memory of what was good about the prior year can instead inform us and inspire us to live a fuller, happier and more productive new year.
+That’s why gyms tend to be crowded the first week of January, there seems to be double the trash on the sidewalk in the morning, and first-of-the-year nicotine gum sales, I imagine, skyrocket as people try their hardest to curtail, tame, or kill bad habits.
+We get a new outlook when we write a new number in the dateline on our checks, or when we throw the old calendar in the garbage and pin up a fresh one that has yet to be written on or wrinkled from mid-year humidity.
+But does said new outlook give us the license to trash the year just lived?
+Perhaps the memory of what was good about the prior year can instead inform us and inspire us to live a fuller, happier, and more productive new year.

-Here at the YinOva Center, we had a lot to be grateful about in the past year.
+Here at the Yinova Center, we had a lot to be grateful about in the past year.
 Not only can I be thankful to have worked with many talented and caring people, but I have had the fortune of hearing from patients throughout the year how much our center has helped them.
-After all, we are here because of the thousands of people each year who come into our downtown Manhattan space in search of a healing hand and some guidance on their way to better living.
+After all, we are here because of the thousands of people each year who come to see us in search of a healing hand and some guidance on their way to better living.
 That is the reason after we were battered by Hurricane Sandy, our center stayed open by candlelight, seeing patients who needed both relief and medical treatment.

-We made sure to keep moving forward in 2012, launching a new website, a new look to our blog, and our new online channel: YinOva TV.
+We made sure to keep moving forward in 2012, launching a new website and a new look to our blog.
 We welcomed acupuncturist Klara Kadar to our team, seeing patients four days a week.
 And we brought on members of our talented front desk: Kelsey Tangel and Karyn Bailey.

 Our clinic directors Jill Blakeway and Noah Rubinstein led us through an exciting year, too.

 This summer, Jill addressed TED Global, giving a TED talk on the relationship between acupuncture and the placebo effect.
 She taped segments on the “Real Housewives of New York“, a piece for about.com, and an upcoming interview for Katie Couric’s ABCNews.com series “Katie’s Take” to be aired sometime early this year.
-Jill did all this while putting the finishing touches on her book “Sex Again” which is now available for sale and will be launching this winter.
+Jill did all this while putting the finishing touches on her book “Sex Again” which is now available.
 Noah was also featured in an episode on Bravo’s “Million Dollar Listing“, and took some time out to travel to Peru and learn about the healing abilities of the Shipibo people and the jungle they call home.

 See?
 2012 wasn’t so bad!
 Sure, we had some ups and downs.
 Every year is a proverbial roller coaster.
 And we know that for all the sub-par moments 2013 may offer, there will be plenty of reasons to celebrate and be thankful in this new year.